AbeHiroto/watermelon-app/README.md

 ![Game Logo](https://github.com/AbeHiroto/wmapp/blob/main/README_pic1.jpg)

-"Obsessed with Watermelon" is an two-player online Tic-Tac-Toe variant with a unique referee system.
+"Obsessed with Watermelon" is a two-player online Tic-Tac-Toe variant with a unique referee system.
 It also featuring easy matching system that requires no user registration.
 Built using Flutter for the front-end and Go for the back-end, this game offers a fun and engaging twist on the classic game.

 ![Screenshot1](https://github.com/AbeHiroto/wmapp/blob/main/README_pic2.jpg)